 - What makes is good and what makes it bad?

 4. Define content

 If a website already has content, go through that first and decide what to keep and what to get rid of.
 If the website is new, start from scratch.
 You need to have a clear understanding of the content.

 When your website already has content you can do one of the following:

 Write down everything that you have on the site.
 This might take a long time and perhaps even a team of people, but it’s the most useful.
 When you decide for this option include all pages, all downloadable content, and also any media or interactive content.

 A partial inventory is still better than nothing.
 Focus on the important parts and higher levels.

 This approach gives us the least information, but it’s quicker and simpler.
 We focus on determining how useful, accurate, and overall how effective the content is.

-How to design the IA of your site
+5. How to design the information architecture of your site